eliocamp/reproducibility-with-r/content/materials/day2/02-git/index.markdown

 </div>

-## Did you mentioned remote repository?
+## What are remote repositories?

-Yes, before we went through a **local workflow**.
+What we explained before is the **local workflow**.
-The repo lives in your computer and that's it.
+This is when the repo lives in your computer and that's it.
-But, you can also connect the **local repository** with a **remote repository**.
+But you can also connect the **local repository** with a **remote repository**.
 For this workshop we are going to use [GitHub](https://www.github.com) to host remote repositories, but there are other options you can explore, such as [GitLab](https://about.gitlab.com/).

 Let's imagine we have a local repository, we made some commits and we want to send those changes to the remote repository (we'll how to create the remote repository later).
 For that we **push** the commits to the remote repository and the two repos are "up to date".

-A team mate makes a change to a file and push it to the remote repository.
+If a teammate changes a file and pushes the changes it to the remote repository, your local repo will be "outdated".
-Now, your local repo is "outdated" and you need to download those new commits from the remote repository.
-You **pull** the commits.
+To download those new commits from the remote repository you **pull** the commits.

 ![Concept model of a workflow using RStudio projects and git.
 Files are added to the staging area, and then commited to the local repository.
 You can push commits to the remote repository and pull new commits to your computer.](images/local_remote.png)